 What is Pashto?

 Pashto belongs to the Iranian group of the Indo-European family of languages, and the East Iranian subgroup of languages, along with several languages of the Pamir-Badakhshan region of Northeast Afghanistan and Eastern Tajikistan.
-These languages are quite separate from the West Iranian (or Persian) subgroup consisting of languages such as Farsi, Dari, and Tajiki.
+These languages are quite separate from the West Iranian (or Persian) subgroup consisting of Farsi, Dari, and Tajiki.

 Approximately 40 million people speak Pashto as a native language.
 The majority of Pashto speakers live in Afghanistan (estimated 12 million) and Pakistan (about 27 million).
 Pashto is also spoken as a first language in some Baluchi communities living in Pakistan and Afghanistan.

-Pashto is one of two official languages of the Islamic Republic of Afghanistan.
+Pashto is one of two official languages of the Islamic Emirate of Afghanistan.
 The vocabulary of Pashto, especially spoken in Afghanistan, has been considerably influenced by Dari, which serves as a lingua franca in the country.

 Why study Pashto?